 In the Cardiff Central Library there are three sets of the essay:

-(1) bound with a set of the 13 prints – the only known bound volume to include the prints but the paper on which the images were printed is significantly larger than the pages on which the essay was printed.
+The essay bound with a set of the 13 prints – the only known bound volume to include the prints.
 The volume is inscribed: ‘Rhodd Gwenynen Gwent i Caradawc, Tachwedd 1836’ (From Gwenynen Gwent [Lady Llanover] to Caradawc [presumably the antiquary Thomas Bevan (‘Caradawc y Fenni’, 1802-82) who, with Rev. Thomas Price (‘Carnhuanawc’, 1787-1848) and Lady Llanover established Cymdeithas Cymreigyddion y Fenni, (the Welsh Society of Abergavenny) in 1833.]

 (2) Both essays with paper cover: Gwent a Dyfed Royal Eisteddfod 1834.
 The Prize Essay on the Advantages Resulting from the Preservation of the Welsh Language and the National Costumes of Wales.
 Price 1s.